learning-at-home/hivemind/CONTRIBUTING.md

 ### Rules for collaborating:
-Tesseract is still in the early stage of development, we expect only a handful of collaborators with individual roles.
+Hivemind is still in the early stage of development, we expect only a handful of collaborators with individual roles.

 1. Before you write any code, please contact us to avoid duplicate work:
    * Report bugs and propose new features via issues.
 We don't have templates at this point;